-One of the first things that springs to mind is that it’s surprising a 45,000+-employee, $20+ billion-dollar-revenue organization only just set up a dedicated team to manage fraud.
-If a company of Tesla’s size and sophistication is this late to the game, what does that mean for other organizations which have significantly fewer resources?
+One of the first things that springs to mind is that it’s surprising a 45,000+-employee, $20+ billion-dollar-revenue organisation only just set up a dedicated team to manage fraud.
+If a company of Tesla’s size and sophistication is this late to the game, what does that mean for other organisations which have significantly fewer resources?

-Thankfully, most organizations face far fewer fraud risks than publicly-listed multinationals such as Tesla, and likely don’t require a dedicated team to address them.
-However, there are several types of fraud that every organization faces, regardless of their size.
+Thankfully, most organisations face far fewer fraud risks than publicly-listed multinationals such as Tesla, and likely don’t require a dedicated team to address them.
+However, there are several types of fraud that every organisation faces, regardless of their size.
 Two of these are employee expense fraud and billing/invoice fraud, and together they form 34 percent of all asset misappropriation schemes, according to the ACFE (Association of Certified Fraud Examiners) 2018 Report to the Nations.
-Each incidence of these schemes has average losses of $31,000 (expense) and $100,000 (billing/invoice).
+Each incidence of these schemes has average losses of Rs 23 lakh (expense) and Rs 75 lakh (billing/invoice).

 One of the primary reasons that so few expense fraud perpetrators are caught is that roughly 50% of companies still use manual expense processes.
 As such, this requires approvers’ keen eyes to catch and flag any illegitimate expense, ultimately leading to many of them being missed and subsequently reimbursed.
 It’s therefore not surprising that employees who submit expenses manually self-report submitting fraudulent expenses at more than twice the rate of those who use expense management solutions.

 Read more: What Makes People Commit Expense Fraud?